huoguoml/huoguoml/README.md

 # 🍲 HuoguoML
-HuoguoML is a platform for managing machine learning models.
+HuoguoML is a platform for managing and serving machine learning models.
 It provides a set of functionalities that can be used with all existing machine learning applications.
 Key features are:

 - HuoguoML Tracking: An API to log parameters, code, and results of machine learning experiments
 - HuoguoML Dashboard: A powerful dashboard for comparing and analysing logged experiments